jencyber80/jencyber80/README.md

 - 👋 Hi, I’m @jencyber80
-- 👀 I’m interested in ...
-Cyber Security
+- 👀 I’m interested in entering the field of Cybersecurity.
-- 🌱 I’m currently learning ...
-Cyber Security at UCF
+- 🌱 I’m currently pursing my CompTIA a+ and N+.
+Currently have CompTIA Sec+ and a Professional Certificate from the University of Central Florida in Cyber Defense.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on labs and projects directed toward Cybersecurity.
 - 📫 How to reach me ... jenycyber80@gmail.com

 <!---